-Your home’s air conditioner and refrigerator work the same way.
+Your home’s AC and refrigerator work the same way

 Instead of cooling just the small, insulated space inside of a refrigerator, an air conditioner cools a room, a whole house, or an entire business.

 Air conditioners use chemicals (Refrigerants like R-22 or R-410A are examples) that easily convert from a gas to a liquid and back again.
 This chemical is used to transfer heat from the air inside of a home to the outside air.

 Your air conditioner system has three main parts: a compressor, a condenser, and an evaporator.